brieweb/jboss-as-quickstart/servlet-security/README.md

 This quickstart takes the following steps to implement Servlet security:

 1. Define a security domain in the `standalone.xml` configuration file.
-2. Add an application user with access rights to the application.
+2. Create an ldap security domain with the name `example`.
 3. Add a security domain reference to `WEB-INF/jboss-web.xml`.
 4. Add a security constraint to the `WEB-INF/web.xml` .
 5. Add a security annotation to the EJB declaration.

 Please note the allowed user role `guest` in the annotation -`@RolesAllowed`- is the same as the user role defined in step 2

 System requirements